rendall/icebreakers/QUESTIONS.md

   * Can you describe your city in three words?
   * Can you say a personal fact no one would ever guess about you?
   * Can you share a few things you love to do that you get to do nearly every day?
-  * Can you share the things you didn’t understand about the world when you were a kid?
+  * Can you share the things you didn't understand about the world when you were a kid?
   * Can you show me an embarrassing photo in your camera roll?
   * Can you tell me about a time you were totally out of your comfort zone?
-  * Can you tell me something interesting about yourself that people don’t know about?
+  * Can you tell me something interesting about yourself that people don't know about?
   * Can you tell me two truths and a lie about you?
   * Can you yell out the first word that comes to your mind right now?
   * Could you describe the most terrifying situation you have ever been in?